eternagame/workspace-helpers/packages/nx/src/generators/preset/files/README.md

 `npx nx migrate --run-migrations` after reviewing the changes to be made in the migrations.json.

-When upgrading nx, you may also want to run migrations for it as well (eg, `npx nx migrate nx@latest`), though you most likely will not need to if you don't customize your `nx.json`.
+When upgrading nx, you may also want to run migrations for it as well (eg, `npx nx migrate nx@latest`), though you most likely will not need to if you don't customize any nx configuration files.
 Note that `@eternagame/nx` has `nx` as a peer dependency - if the latest version of `nx` is beyond its requirement and you want to upgrade to a more recent version that is allowed, you'll need to specify a version like `npx nx migrate nx@version`.